Wooden Cabin Cruisers come in numerous styles and sizes.

 The recommended minimum sizes for bunks are

-these are based on some mythical average person.
+But these are based on some mythical average person.

 My bunk on Mignonne is as long as I am tall plus a bit.

-because of where it is situated within the shape of the boat.
+And it's much wider at one end than the other because of where it is situated within the shape of the boat.

-If you are going to have a foam mattress then it
+If you are going to have a foam mattress then it wants to be

-a mattress isn't necessary for comfort.
+However, a mattress is not necessary for comfort.

 A well designed pipe-cot can be just as comfortable.